jasonfb/PasswordlessExample/README.md

 ![PasswordlessExample 2024-08-16 15-42-05](https://github.com/user-attachments/assets/2a07ff24-ed72-4160-920b-56718fb32678)

+The user then logs in via 6-digit code ubiqutiously.
+To do this, several modifications to Passwordless's code needed to be made, including passwordless config.after_session_save as well the sessions_controller (I was oddly unable to monkeypatch here so I copied the whole sessions_controller file to achieve this.)

-As well, it modifies the passwordless sessions_controller to make users on the fly, if they don't exist.
+Users not already in the database are created on the fly, if they don't exist.

 # About